Search

 Fife Council is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, to prevent and detect fraud.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
-Computerised data matching allows potentially fraudulent claims and payments to be identified.
-Please note, the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
+Computerised data matching allows potentially fraudulent claims and payments to be identified, but the inclusion of personal data within a data-matching exercise does not mean that any specific individual is under suspicion.
+Where a match is found, it indicates that there may be an inconsistency that requires further investigation.
+No assumption can be made as to whether there is fraud, error, or other explanation until an investigation is carried out.
+The exercise can also help bodies to ensure that their records are up-to-date.

 Data matching by Audit Scotland is subject to a Code of data matching practice 2018, or at Audit Scotland.